 "Combining the two research methods, quantitative research and qualitative research, neutralizes any disadvantages of each research paradigm and optimizes the advantages of each"- It is unclear what this means.
 In any case, this is a small sample that is certainly unsuitable for quantitative analyses.
 Descriptive statistics were indeed provided – this does not lead to the conclusion that this " neutralizes any disadvantages of each research paradigm and optimizes the advantages of each."

-Authors answer: We agree with the reader's comment and have deleted this sentence.
+We agree with the reader’s comment and have deleted this sentence.

 Comment 4: